Atarilab/ATARI_2DOF_Drawing_Bot/README.md

 ```

 ## Intialisation
-To communication with the robot you need to create an instance of Drawing_bot class:
+To communication with the robot you need to create an instance of the `Drawing_bot` class:
 ```
 drawing_bot = Drawing_bot() # Creates an instance with default parameters
 ```